vibe-code-inc/pm-board-experiment/src/ui/features/project_board/drop_placeholder.specs.md

 - Follow single responsibility principle by focusing only on placeholder visualization
 - Support accessibility with appropriate ARIA attributes and screen reader text
 - Keep the component lightweight and focused
+- Calculate and apply exact dimensions of the dragged element including margins
+- Support dynamic positioning between existing cards
+- Use identical spacing to ensure consistent layout when item is dropped
+- Ensure proper display in both horizontal and vertical layouts

 ## Behavioral Expectations
 - Display a visual placeholder with dimensions matching the dragged card